-- Apply knowledge of mathematics, science, and engineering: - Utilize analytical and computation approaches; - Demonstrate mathematical capacity for problem solving. - Design and conduct experiments, as well as to analyze and interpret data: - Analyze field data to detect errors, reduce measurements and produce a map. - Function on multidisciplinary teams: - Work with other students to perform and complete a semester-long project. - Identify, formulate, and solve engineering problems: - Understand and apply basic mathematical and spatial principles to creatively solve problems. - Understand professional and ethical responsibility: - Participate in a semester-long project that is presented in a professional context; - Function in situations requiring high expectations for ethics, self-discipline, and perseverance. - Communicate effectively: - Learn and master effective recording of field data collection results and methods; - Demonstrate graphical communication by producing a professionally acceptable, accurate, and complete topographic map; - Practice professional communication by composing transmittal and project conclusion memorandums. - Use the techniques, skills, and modern engineering tools necessary for engineering practice: - Become accomplished users of a variety of data collection tools.
+• Apply knowledge of mathematics, science, and engineering:

+- Utilize analytical and computation approaches; - Demonstrate mathematical capacity for problem solving. - Design and conduct experiments, as well as to analyze and interpret data: - Analyze field data to detect errors, reduce measurements and produce a map. - Function on multidisciplinary teams: - Work with other students to perform and complete a semester-long project. - Identify, formulate, and solve engineering problems: - Understand and apply basic mathematical and spatial principles to solve problems. - Understand professional and ethical responsibility: - Participate in a semester-long project that is presented in a professional context; - Function in situations requiring high expectations for ethics, self-discipline, and perseverance. - Communicate effectively: - Learn and master effective recording of field data collection results and methods; - Demonstrate graphical communication by producing a professionally acceptable, accurate, and complete topographic map; - Use the techniques, skills, and modern engineering tools necessary for engineering practice: - Become accomplished users of a variety of data collection tools.